ThaylaOliveira/pretalab-git-github/Readme.md

 A primeira aula apresentou o conceito de Git e a sua importância na comunidade de desenvolvedores(as).

 ## Segunda aula aprendendo a usar a chave SSH
+Ativamos a chave e incluimos a chave publica no Github